MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 1. [Publish your QnA Maker knowledge base](#publish-your-qna-maker-knowledge-base)
 1. [Create a QnA Maker knowledge base and publish it to production using the build command](#create-a-qna-maker-knowledge-base-and-publish-it-to-production-using-the-build-command)

 Once your bot project's QnA Maker KB `.qna` files have been created, you are ready to follow the steps outlined in this article to create your QnA Maker KB.
+If you do not have a project with QnA Maker KB `.qna` files, you can use the [QnAMaker][qna-maker-sample].
+See the sample repository's readme for information on [Getting the samples][getting-the-samples].

 ## Create your QnA Maker resource in Azure Cognitive Services